yyeeeeeeeeee/Spring-Boot-Shopping-Cart-Web-App-Deployment/README.md

-### Create a Service Account, Role & Assign that role, create a secret for the Service Account, and generate a Token in Jenkins server
+### Create a Service Account, Role & Assign that role, create a secret for the Service Account, and generate a Token in the Jenkins server

 First create the namespace using,